 This is why we are supporting community researchers to lead their own research projects into our oral history collection, forming new interpretations and highlighting stories that might otherwise have been overlooked.
 As part of our Listening to London project, these researchers are drawing connections between stories of the past and experiences of today, and deciding how to share their findings.
 By doing this, we hope to draw on the knowledge of Londoners who aren’t typically involved in museum research.
 This is a more democratic model of engaging with our collections, which in turn will shape and enhance the kinds of stories that are told in our new museum.

 The first collection that we have focused on within the Listening to London project is the ‘Windrush Conversations’.
-These vivid and lively conversations bring to light the lived experience of different generations of Londoners with Afro-Caribbean heritage.
+These vivid and lively conversations bring to light the lived experience of different generations of Londoners with African-Caribbean heritage.
 They celebrate the contribution of these communities to life in London and highlight the hardships they and their family before them faced as part of everyday life in Britain.
 This collection has not been shared publicly by the museum until now.

 Our community researchers Jasmine and Shanice are leading our research into this collection working remotely from their homes during the Covid-19 lockdown, listening and making connections to their own experiences as part of their interpretation.
 We are excited to be able to share some of the extracts they have chosen to mark 72 years today since the ship Empire Windrush arrived at Tilbury Docks.